-Unfolding in two parts over the course of 2017 and 2018, Be Not Still: Living in Uncertain Times addresses concerns of the present social and political climate through a radical new model of experimentation and inquiry.
-Assembling a diverse intergenerational mix of artists with ties to the Bay Area, the exhibition evokes a call to action, inviting participants to identify and respond to a theme of their choosing through the production of new work.
-Presented in di Rosa’s newly renovated Gallery 2, the commissioned artist projects offer viewers multiple lenses through which to reflect on and engage with prescient matters affecting our local and global communities.
-In the Gallery 1, a guest-curated installation of work from the permanent collection joins the matrix of themes found throughout the exhibition.
-Central to Be Not Still is an extensive education and civic engagement program including community partnerships and artist residency projects, providing multiple opportunities for engagement throughout the run of the long-term, institution-wide exhibition.
+Unfolding in two parts through 2018, Be Not Still: Living in Uncertain Times addresses concerns of the present social and political climate through a radical new model of experimentation and inquiry.
+Assembling a diverse intergenerational mix of artists with ties to the Bay Area, the exhibition evokes a call to action, inviting participants to identify and respond to a theme of their choosing through the production of new work, on view in di Rosa’s newly renovated Gallery 2.
+In Gallery 1, a guest-curated installation of works from the permanent collection joins the matrix of themes found throughout the exhibition.
+Together the commissioned artist projects offer viewers multiple lenses to reflect on and engage with prescient matters affecting our local and global communities.

-This exhibition is organized by Amy Owen, Curator, and Kara Q. Smith, Assistant Curator with Andrea Saenz Williams, Director of Education and Civic Engagement.
+This exhibition is organized by Curator Amy Owen and Assistant Curator Kara Q. Smith, with Andrea Saenz Williams, Director of Education and Civic Engagement.

 Related Public Programs & Events: